top of page

 Grace Cronin - AET

-AET's first robotic maintenance assistant, "TechBuddy" took its first test-hop on 04 April 2023!
+AET's first robotic maintenance assistant, "TechBuddy" first test-hop: 04 April 2023.

 AET Senior Student Design team: